oschwengers/asap/README.md

 **Note**
-Make sure to always leave the `asap-docker.sh` script within the ASA³P directory as by this the right internal paths will be auto-detected and forwarded.
+Make sure to always leave the `asap-docker.sh` script within the ASA³P directory as by this the right internal paths will automatically be detected and forwarded.

-**Complete example**: (user name: ubuntu)
+**Complete example**:
 ```bash
 $ sudo docker pull oschwengers/asap
 $ wget https://s3.computational.bio.uni-giessen.de/swift/v1/asap/latest/asap.tar.gz